Cubans head to the polls, all eyes on voter turnout

 "I believe all Cubans should go to vote, to help our country improve, and advance," she said.
 "We are going through a critical situation and we all have to pitch in."

-Anti-government forces, primarily off-island in a country that restricts dissident political speech, have encouraged the opposite, calling on Cubans to abstain and labeling the election a "farce."
+Anti-government forces, primarily off-island in a country that restricts dissident political speech, have said a vote has no real meaning in a one-party system with no formal opposition, labeling the elections a "farce."
+Dissident groups have called on Cubans to abstain from voting.

-Cuban President Miguel Diaz-Canel, who voted in his hometown of Santa Clara just after sunrise on Sunday, said the people would have the last word.
+Cuban President Miguel Diaz-Canel, who voted in his hometown of Santa Clara just after sunrise on Sunday, said citizens would have the last word.

 "Some people may put the difficult economic situation ahead of their willingness to vote, but I don´t think it will be a majority," Diaz-Canel told reporters.